-The Zcash Foundation has a mandate to represent the Zcash stakeholder community, and ample funding.
+The Zcash Foundation has a mandate to represent the Zcash stakeholder community, and ample funding sourced originally from Zooko Wilcox's share of the founders reward.
 This blog post from 2018 gives some insight into how the foundation is going about ascertaining the desires of the Zcash stakeholders.
 Their approach involves selecting up to 200 members of the Zcash community to form a Community Governance Panel.
 64 initial CGP participants voted on a number of ballots at a foundation conference (including a rejection of ASIC resistance), and elected two board representatives to fill vacant seats on the Foundation's board.